dart-lang/collection/README.md

 ## Priority Queue

-An interface and implemention of a priority queue.
+An interface and implementation of a priority queue.

 ## Wrappers